gingerjx/SmartSnake/Readme.md

 **Done**

 For now snake game is ready with all GUI components.
-Snake's moves are controlled by Reinforcement Learning mechanisms.
-Function Approximation is used to estimate state value.
-State consists of four features.
-These features and corresponding weights are used to calculation of state value.
-Snake is learning by adjusting these weights.
-Using weights is instead of QTable, decrease memory usage, but increase learning time.
+Snake's moves are controlled by Deep Q Learning.
+During training, moves are chosen from network prediction or by epsilon-greedy approach.
+State is represented as Function Approximation features and they are transformed to vector shape, prepared for networks' input.
+In every step snake saves in memory - current state, taken action, received reward, next state and boolean saying if it's terminal or goal state.
+After some steps network is trained by using samples from the memory.
+For now this implementation works as well as Function Approximation, but future changes should improve this snake and makes him smarter!

 **TODO**

-Deep QLearning.
+Try another state representation
+Implement Double Deep Q Learning